What are the requirements and alternatives for implementing BIMI with VMC certificates, especially regarding trademark jurisdiction and costs?

 Do not confuse certificate types

 A standard TLS certificate, self-signed certificate chain, or ordinary domain validation certificate is not a VMC or CMC.
-Gmail will not treat it as BIMI evidence.
-The Let's Encrypt thread is useful because it explains why fully automated free issuance does not map cleanly to logo validation.
+A Mark Certificate binds the validated logo and domain to the applying organization under the current certificate requirements.
+Gmail will not treat an ordinary web certificate as BIMI evidence.

 Google Workspace Admin BIMI setup requirements with VMC or CMC certificate fields.